-- 191AQ.-(1) An employer bound by an award shall cause true copies of the award and of all orders varying the award, or true copies of the award as varied from time to time, to be exhibited and kept exhibited- - (a) at or near the entrance to any premises in or upon which workers bound by the award are employed by him or her; and - (b) at such other place to which workers employed by him or her have access as may be specified in the award, in such a position as to be conspicuous to and easily read by them.
+- 191AQ.-(1) An employer bound by an award shall cause true copies of the award and of all orders varying the award, or true copies of the award as varied from time to time, to be made available to the workers upon request. exhibited and kept exhibited- - (a) at or near the entrance to any premises in or upon which workers bound by the award are employed by him or her; and - (b) at such other place to which workers employed by him or her have access as may be specified in the award, in such a position as to be conspicuous to and easily read by them.

-(2) An employer who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$20,000.
+(2) An employer who contravenes subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding \$20,000 \$5,000.